neat-python/neat-python/README.md

 ### Things TODO:

-* Update to support Python 3
+* Update to support Python 3 - WIP
 * Create a pip package to facilitate the compilation for the C code.
 * Probably use PyTorch or TensorFlow, with a slightly different genome encoding to accommodate these changes.
 I'm aware of some approaches in the same direction by the NEAT community.
 * Add more activation functions and expand the ability to each neuron to adapt its own activation function.

+# Changelog

+v0.2 - After 14+ years, I decided to make it compatiple with Python 3+ :)